kapsitis/math/src/site/problembase/lv-amo-2022b/content-en.md

 # <lo-sample/> LV.AMO.2022B.6.4

-The scales (a), (b) and (c) are known to be in balance.
-How many circles should you put in place of a question mark so that the weights (d) are in balance?
-Justify answer!
+The balance scales (a), (b) and (c) are known to be in equilibirum.
+How many circles should you put in place of the question mark so that the balance scale (d) is also in equilibrium?
+Justify your answer!

 ![](LV.AMO.2022B.6.4.png)